Courtesy of the Verona Historical Society

 Indeed, the words salubrious and salad share the prefix sal, which is Latin for salt.
 So like tuna fish, pizza pie, minestrone soup, and more recently, mesclun mix, health salad is linguistically redundant.

 Come to think of it, if you put them all together, you've got yourself a very nice lunch (easy on the mayo, hon).
-But hey–that's only my personal opinion, and not necessarily a true fact.
+But hey–that's just my personal opinion, and not necessarily a true fact.

 Cabbage, 3 to 4 pounds, white or red